This post was updated on July 10, 2015.

 7. Health-Risk Assessment

 The toxic pollutant emissions calculated in bullet #6 are used to determine compliance with Regulation XIV.
-One of the ways Regulation XIV compliance is assessed is through the completion of a health risk assessment (HRA) according to Rule 1401, for which the AQMD has put together a comprehensive guidance document.
+One of the ways Regulation XIV compliance is assessed is through the completion of a health risk assessment (HRA) according to Rule 1401, for which the SCAQMD has put together a comprehensive guidance document.

 8. Rule Evaluation